Bulls hire Marc Eversley as new general manager: Report

 A graduate of Urbana University, Eversley joined the Toronto organization after seven years in Nike’s corporate marketing department.
 He spent seven years as the assistant general manager for the Raptors before joining the Wizards as VP of Player Personnel from 2013-2016.

 That’s when he joined the Sixers and remained there through this spring.
-During that time, Eversley aided the organization’s return to relevancy after undergoing a major rebuild that led to four-straight seasons with 19 or fewer wins.
+During that time, Eversley aided the organization’s return to relevancy after undergoing a major rebuild that started with three-straight seasons with 19 or fewer wins and a 28-victory campaign in 2016-2017.

 During the past two seasons, Philadelphia reached the Eastern Conference Semifinals and pushed the eventual NBA champion Raptors to seven games before losing on a last second shot by Kawhi Leonard in Game 7.